Master of Fine Art (MFA): Career Path

 Q: What are the eligibility requirements for an MFA program?

-A: The eligibility requirements for an MFA program can vary depending on the school and the specific area of focus, but some common requirements may include a bachelor's degree, a portfolio, letters of recommendation, a statement of purpose, and standardized test scores.
+A: The eligibility requirements for an MFA program can vary depending on the school and the specific area of focus, but some standard requirements may include a bachelor's degree, a portfolio, letters of recommendation, a statement of purpose, and standardized test scores.
 International students may also be required to submit scores from tests such as the TOEFL or IELTS to demonstrate their proficiency in English.

 Q: What are some potential career paths for graduates of an MFA program?